 Some use cases for DSLR cameras as webcams include:

-• Live streaming: You can easily use a DSLR camera as a source with your favorite live streaming software.
-A DSLR also enhances the video quality, enticing more viewers to watch your stream.
+• Live streaming: You can easily use a DSLR camera as a source with your favorite live streaming software such as OBS Studio.

 • VOD content creation: For prerecorded videos and VOD content, a DSLR camera is easy to use and gives your videos a professional look.

-• Video conferencing: If you’re in a lot of meetings or find yourself presenting webinars often, it would be worthwhile to use a DSLR instead of a webcam, so the mediocre quality of your video doesn’t distract from your presentation.
+• Video conferencing: If you’re in a lot of meetings or find yourself presenting webinars often, it would be worthwhile to use a DSLR instead of a webcam.
+You don’t want the mediocre quality of your video to distract from your presentation.

 What do you need to use a DSLR as a webcam?

-There are three ways to set up a DSLR as a webcam.
-One involves the camera manufacturer’s software, one requires a capture card, and the last one uses broadcasting software.
+There are three ways to set up a DSLR as a webcam:

 1. USB connection